-Having found that Mr and Mrs U would not have agreed to purchase Fractional Membership at the Time of Sale were it not for the breach of Regulation 14(3) of the Timeshare Regulations by the Supplier (as deemed agent for the Lender), and the impact of that breach meaning that, in my view, the relationship between the Lender and the Consumer was unfair under section 140A of the CCA, I think it would be fair and reasonable to put them back in the position they would have been in had they not purchased the Fractional Membership (i.e., not entered into the Purchase Agreements), and therefore not entered into the Credit Agreement, provided Mr and Mrs U agree to assign to the Lender their Fractional Points or hold them on trust for the Lender if that can be achieved.
+Having found that Mr and Mrs L would not have agreed to purchase Fractional Membership at the Time of Sale were it not for the breach of Regulation 14(3) of the Timeshare Regulations by the Supplier (as deemed agent for the Lender), and the impact of that breach meaning that, in my view, the relationship between the Lender and the Consumer was unfair under section 140A of the CCA, I think it would be fair and reasonable to put them back in the position they would have been in had they not purchased the Fractional Membership (i.e., not entered into the Purchase Agreements), and therefore not entered into the Credit Agreement, provided Mr and Mrs L agree to assign to the Lender their Fractional Points or hold them on trust for the Lender if that can be achieved.

-Mr and Mrs U were existing European Collection members, and their membership was traded in against the purchase price of Fractional Club membership.
-Under their European Collection membership, they had 51,500 of European Collection points.
-And, like Fractional Club membership, they had to pay annual management charges as European Collection members.
-So, had Mr and Mrs U not purchased Fractional Club membership, they would have always been responsible for paying annual management charges of some sort.
-And with that being the case, any refund of the annual management charges paid by them from the Time of Sale as part of their Fractional Club membership should amount only to the difference between those charges and the annual management charges they would have paid as ongoing European Collection members.
+Mr and Mrs L were existing European Collection members, and their membership was traded in against the purchase price of Fractional Membership.
+Under their European Collection membership, they had 22,000 European Collection points, 11,000 of which they traded in at the Time of Sale.
+And, like Fractional Membership, they had to pay annual management charges as European Collection members.
+So, had Mr and Mrs L not purchased Fractional Membership, they would have always been responsible for paying annual management charges of some sort.
+And with that being the case, any refund of the annual management charges paid by them from the Time of Sale as part of their Fractional Membership should amount only to the difference between those charges and the annual management charges they would have paid as ongoing European Collection members.

-So, here's what I think needs to be done to compensate Mr and Mrs U with that being the case - whether or not a court would award such compensation:
+So, here's what I think needs to be done to compensate Mr and Mrs L with that being the case - whether or not a court would award such compensation:

-(1) The Lender should refund Mr and Mrs U's repayments to it under the Credit Agreement, including any sums paid to settle the debt, and cancel any outstanding balance if there is one.
+- (1) The Lender should refund Mr and Mrs L's repayments to it under the Credit Agreement, including any sums paid to settle the debt, and cancel any outstanding balance if there is one. - (2) In addition to (1), the Lender should also refund the difference between Mr and Mrs L's Fractional Membership annual management charges after the Time of Sale and their European Collection annual management charges had they retained their full 22,000 points holding.

-- (2) In addition to (1), the Lender should also refund the difference between Mr and Mrs U's Fractional Club annual management charges after the Time of Sale and their European Collection annual management charges - (3) The Lender can deduct: - i.
-The value of any promotional giveaways that Mr and Mrs U used or took advantage of; and - ii. the market value of the holidays\ Mr and Mrs U took using their Fractional Points if their annual management charge for the year in which the holiday(s) were taken was more than the annual management charge they would have paid as ongoing European Collection members.
+- (3) The Lender can deduct: - i.
+The value of any promotional giveaways that Mr and Mrs L used or took advantage of; and - ii. the market value of the holidays Mr and Mrs L took using their Fractional Points if their annual management charge for the year in which the holiday(s) were taken was more than the annual management charge they would have paid as ongoing European Collection members.
 However, the deduction should be a proportion equal to the difference between those annual management charges.
-And if any of Mr and Mrs U's European Collection annual management charges would have been higher than their equivalent Fractional Club annual management charge, there shouldn't be a deduction for the market value of any holiday(s) taken using Fractional Points in the year(s) in question as they could have taken those holiday(s) as ongoing European Collection members in return for the relevant annual management charge.
+And if any of Mr and Mrs L's European Collection annual management charges would have been higher than their equivalent Fractional Membership annual management charge, there shouldn't be a deduction for the market value of any holiday(s) taken using Fractional Points in the year(s) in question as they could have taken those holiday(s) as ongoing European Collection members in return for the relevant annual management charge.